functional-tim/easypassword/README.md

 These seperators will alternate after every word.
 One seperator should be a special character and the other seperator should be a number.
 You can choose which one is which.

 If you want to use your own word list file you can do so through the option `-i` or `--input`.
-Each line of the file has to be a single word.
+Each line of the file should be a single word or an open compound word.

 ```
 easypassword -i file seperator1 seperator2